 Limited to ions with single charges.
+Learners will not be expected to interpret mass spectra of organic halogen compounds.

-Mass spectra limited to organic compounds containing C, H and O encountered in this specification.
+Limited to organic compounds encountered in this specification (see also 6.3.2 e).

 Learners should be aware that mass spectra may contain a small M+1 peak from the small proportion of carbon-13.